Home Routers Are All Broken, Finds Security Study

 Even the best devices had at least 21 critical vulnerabilities and at least 348 rated with high severity, the study found.
 On average, routers had 53 critical vulnerabilities, it said.

-Covid-19 makes the results particularly worrying because so many more people are now working from home, the Institute said.
+COVID-19 makes the results particularly worrying because so many more people are now working from home, the Institute said.
 That means many more of them could be exchanging sensitive data with their employers via these devices.

-Fifty routers provided hard-coded credentials, including sixteen with well-known or easily credible credentials, the study found.
+In total, 50 routers provided hard-coded credentials, including 16 with well-known or easily credible credentials, the study found.

-Which vendors performed best?
 According to the study, AVM did a better job than the other vendors in most respects.
-"ASUS and Netgear do a better job in some aspects than D-Link, Linksys, TP-Link and Zyxel," it concluded.
+“ASUS and Netgear do a better job in some aspects than D-Link, Linksys, TP-Link and Zyxel,” it concluded.